 40. Lost White Child Found by Indians

 Years later, the Morrison’s tannery and real estate investments had brought them considerable wealth.
 Julia was sent to an elite private school for girls in nearby Allegan.
-Julia’s daughter, May (Francis) Heath wrote Saugatuck’s first history “Early Memories of Saugatuck, Michigan 1830-1930” that records her parents’ respect for their early neighbors.
+She married John Francis in 1870.